KristianColville1/raza-noodles/README.md

 - The user can press this button to display available options to browse the website.

 - The hamburger menu is styled deliberately as three lines as this is a common design for this type of menu.
+    - Color contrast for the hamburger menu so it is visable.
-    - Ensuring the user understands its purpose.
+    - Ensuring the user understands its purpose & intent.
-    - Following user design priciples.
+    - It follows user design priciples.

 User stories fufilled: